 A surcharge is a fee added to taxes payable if the assessee’s total income exceeds specified limits.
 Taxpayers with an annual income of Rs.
 50 lakh to Rs.
-1 crore must pay 10% surcharge.
+1 crore must pay a 10% surcharge.
 Those with income over Rs.
-5 crore must pay a 37% surcharge.
+5 crores must pay a 37% surcharge.

 Cess increases a taxpayer’s tax outflow just like any other tax.
 Owing to its non-permanent nature, the cess on taxes may vary in future.
 Cess on indirect taxes may increase the cost of goods and services, leading to consumers bearing higher costs.